Menu

 QEP 22700Q 700XT 3/4 HP Wet Tile Saw with 7 in.
 Blade and Table Extension

-• For cutting ceramic, marble, stone, travertine, and porcelain
+• Cuts ceramic, marble, stone, travertine, and porcelain up to 1-1/4 inch thick

 At $120.05, the QEP 22700Q 700XT competes directly with the SKIL 3540-02 while offering meaningfully broader material coverage.
 Its 3/4 HP, 550-watt motor handles ceramic, marble, stone, travertine, and porcelain up to 1-1/4 inches thick - a significantly wider range than the SKIL.
 The included blade guard reduces indoor splashing, a practical feature when tiling a bathroom adjacent to finished walls.
 The table extension supports larger tile pieces during the full cut stroke, reducing the risk of tile breakage at the exit point - a common failure mode on saws without extension surfaces.